 9 – Make sure you’re always updating your objection scripts

 Here’s the idea: you should have a scripted answer to every objection you could potentially ever receive in your industry or market.
-Take a look at your objection script and ask yourself if it needs updates because if you can’t handle the most basic objections you get on a regular basis, odds are you’re going to end up in a slump.
+Take a look at your objection script and ask yourself if it needs updates – have you scripted out all your responses to Covid-based objections?
+If you can’t handle the most basic objections you get on a regular basis, odds are you’re going to end up in a slump.

 To close, remember, if you’re not growing out there, you’re potentially dying out there (in the hot summer sun.)
 Use this time in the air conditioning to hone your media sales skills – and stay out of a sales slump.
 Remember, if ad sales was easy, everyone would be doing it!